SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab.md

                                                     </h2>

                                                     <p>
-                                                      As per the&nbsp;<a href="http://automatedlab.org/en/latest/#requirements">documentation</a>, at the time of writing this, the requirements are:
+                                                      As per the&nbsp;[documentation](http://automatedlab.org/en/latest/#requirements), at the time of writing this, the requirements are:
                                                     </p>

                                                     <ul>